Datatog/cedh_fileshare/README.md

 - pods with missing players
 - pods with missing commander
 - pods where all 4 players lost
+- pods with a mix of draw, loss and/or win
 - real 3 player pods that can't be distinguished from pods with missing players
 - turn oder is very unreliable.
 Big Eminence events are probably fine, but for all  other events I can't guarantee that the turn order shown in the bracket page was followed